alpine-wheels/index/README.md

 ## Contributing

 Is there a package you need that is missing from the index?
-[Open an issue][c] to request it.
+[Open an issue][c] to suggest it.
 We only support packages that are available on [PyPI][d] but do not already have a wheel that is compatible with Alpine Linux.

 [c]: https://github.com/alpine-wheels/index/issues/new/choose
 [d]: https://pypi.org/